dasmlab/k8s-kubevirt-134-primer/setup/installer/README.md

    user ALL=(ALL) NOPASSWD:ALL
    ```
 3. If `sshd_config` has `PasswordAuthentication no`, ensure the key copy occurs before disabling password auth or temporarily set `PasswordAuthentication yes` and reload `sshd` to allow `ssh-copy-id`.
+4. The installer appends the worker's own public key to `~/.ssh/authorized_keys` during provisioning so that self-SSH (required by some tooling) succeeds.

+The script defaults `SSH_OPTS` to `-o BatchMode=yes -o StrictHostKeyChecking=accept-new`.
+Override by exporting your own `SSH_OPTS` before running if stricter host-key policies are required.

 These steps allow the installer to run remote `curl | sudo sh -` commands without prompting for passwords.